 Your body is home to 100 trillion different kinds of bacteria.
 In fact, you have ten times more bacterial cells in your body than you do human cells.
 Ten times!
 This means that 90% of the cells in our body aren’t even our own.
-In this Probiotics 101 post, I’m going to share with you the in’s and out’s of probiotics, what they are, how they benefit the body, where to find them, and much more.
+In this Probiotics 101 post, I will share with you the in’s and out’s of probiotics, what they are, how they benefit the body, where to find them, and much more.

 A Guide for Plant-based Nutrition: Probiotics

-When we think of bacteria we often think of something that causes diseases but your body is full of bacteria, both good and bad, and nobodies bacterial makeup is the same.
-Each of ours is unique to us and everything we do determines what kind of bacteria (good or bad) we have in/on our body.
+When we think of bacteria we often think of something that causes diseases but your body is full of bacteria, both good and bad, and nobody’s bacterial makeup is the same.
+Each of ours is unique to us and everything we do determines what kind of bacteria (good or bad) we have in/on our bodies.

 What Are Probiotics?

 Probiotics are often called “nature’s antibiotics” because they help keep your body healthy.
-They are the army of “good” bacteria maintaining a balance with the natural occurring “bad” bacteria in our digestive system.
-These “good” bacterias are use to prevent and protect us from illness/ diseases, particularly those that affect the gastrointestinal tract.
+They are the army of “good” bacteria maintaining a balance with the naturally occurring “bad” bacteria in our digestive system.
+These “good” bacterias are used to prevent and protect us from illness/ diseases, particularly those that affect the gastrointestinal tract.

 Antibiotics vs. Probiotics

-Antibiotics are pretty much anti everything (good and bad bacteria), so if antibiotics are fighting off the bad bacteria, they’re also fighting off the good bacteria.
-This could cause digestive issues and an even lower your immune system.
+Antibiotics are pretty much anti-everything (good and bad bacteria), so if antibiotics are fighting off the bad bacteria, they’re also fighting off the good bacteria.
+This could cause digestive issues and even lower your immune system.
 I always recommend if taking any form of antibiotics, be sure to also take probiotics.
-Unfortunately these days antibiotics are not just found in our prescription medication, but also in our food supply.
+Unfortunately, these days antibiotics are not just found in our prescription medication, but also in our food supply.
 They are mostly found in animal products, even more so in facilities that practice factory farming.
-So eating probiotic rich foods will help with maintain a healthy gut as well as a healthy body.
+So eating probiotic-rich foods will help with maintaining a healthy gut as well as a healthy body.

 Benefits of Probiotics

-The first and most overlooked reason that our digestive tract is critical to our health is because 80% of our entire immune system is located in the gut.
-Many things may affect gut function including diet, lifestyle, stress and much more.
+The first and most overlooked reason that our digestive tract is critical to our health is that 80% of our entire immune system is located in the gut.
+Many things may affect gut function including diet, lifestyle, stress, and much more.

-Many people with health issues such as thyroid imbalances, chronic fatigue, joint pain and many other conditions do not realize that these illnesses originate in the gut.
+Many people with health issues such as thyroid imbalances, chronic fatigue, joint pain, and many other conditions do not realize that these illnesses originate in the gut.
 Probiotics are best known for their role in digestive health, but research has shown that they can help many other aspects of your health.
-Here’s some of the possible benefits:
+Here are some of the possible benefits:

 - boosts the immune system